 - How do corporations benefit from matching gift and volunteer grant programs?

 - How can we design a best-in-class corporate giving program?

 - Should we use a matching gift or volunteer grant administrator?

-- What are the main services provided by software vendors?
+- What are the main services provided by software?

 - Which companies use vendors vs. administer programs internally?

 Ready to find out all the answers?
 Let’s dive in!

 1. What percentage of companies offer a corporate matching gift program?